Non(c)esuch Ballot-Level Risk-Limiting Audits for Precinct-Count Voting Systems: Introduction: Efficient Risk-Limiting Audits

 A risk-limiting audit (RLA) is any procedure that has a known minimum chance of correcting the reported election outcome if the reported outcome is wrong, and never changes a correct outcome.
 The largest chance that the audit fails to correct a wrong outcome is the \emph{risk limit}.
 (The \emph{outcome} is the political outcome---who or what won---not the exact vote tally.)

-There are many ways to conduct a RLA.
-All require a trustworthy record of the validly cast votes, which generally entails conducting the election using hand-marked paper ballots \cite{appelEtal19,appelStark20} kept demonstrably secure throughout the election, canvass, and audit.
-Eligibility audits and compliance audits are crucial to check whether the paper trail istrustworthy \cite{appelStark20}.
+RLAs require a trustworthy record of the validly cast votes, which generally entails conducting the election using hand-marked paper ballots \cite{appelEtal20,appelStark20,starkXie22} kept demonstrably secure throughout the election, canvass, and audit.
+Eligibility audits and compliance audits are crucial to check whether the paper trail is trustworthy \cite{appelStark20}.
 There are RLA methods based on sampling individual ballots and clusters of ballots, with or without replacement, with or without stratification, with or without sampling weights, and for Bernoulli sampling \cite{stark08a,stark09b,higginsEtal11,ottoboniEtal18,ottoboniEtal20,stark20,stark22}.

-There are many ways to use data from randomly selected, manually interpreted ballot cards to conduct an RLA. \emph{Polling audits} involve manually reading votes from ballot cards, but do not require any information from the voting system other than the reported winner(s). \emph{Comparison audits} involve comparing votes read manually from ballot cards to to how the voting system interpreted the same cards, either for individual ballots (\emph{ballot-level comparisons}) or for clusters of ballots, such as precincts (\emph{batch-level comparisons}).
+There are many ways to use data from randomly selected, manually interpreted ballot cards to conduct an RLA. \emph{Polling audits} involve manually reading votes from ballot cards, but do not require any information from the voting system other than the reported winner(s). \emph{Comparison audits} involve comparing votes read manually from ballot cards to to how the voting system interpreted the same cards.
+There are also \emph{hybrid} audits, which combine polling and comparison \cite{ottoboniEtal18}.

-The most efficient risk-limiting methods (those that manually examine the fewest ballot cards when reported outcomes are correct) use ballot-level comparison, which compares how the voting equipment interpreted individual ballots (\emph{cast-vote records}, CVRs) to a human interpreted the same ballots (\emph{manual-vote records}, MVRs).
-Comparison audits require the voting system to commit to CVRs before the audit starts, in such a way that individual CVRs can be matched to individual ballot cards.
+The most efficient risk-limiting methods (those that manually examine the fewest ballot cards when reported outcomes are correct) are \emph{card-level comparison audits} (CLCAs), which compare how the voting equipment interpreted individual, randomly selected ballot cards (\emph{cast-vote records}, CVRs) to how humans interpret the same cards (\emph{manual-vote records}, MVRs).
+CLCAs require the voting system to commit to CVRs before the audit starts, in such a way that individual CVRs can be matched to individual ballot cards.
 Constructing that matching can be challenging.
 Strategies used in various jurisdictions include imprinting identifiers on ballot cards after the cards have been disassociated from voters but before or while the cards are scanned, or simply trying to keep the ballot cards in the same order in which they were scanned.
 Counties in the State of Colorado use both of those methods.